BankkRoll/thirdweb-marketplace-v3-multi-collection/README.md

 ## Environment Variables

-To run this project, you will need to add environment variables.
-Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.
+To run this project, you will need to add the following environment variables to your `.env.local` file or set them up on your hosting provider.
+Refer to the `.env.example` file for all required variables.

 ## Deployment

-Deploy a copy of your application to IPFS using the following command:
+Deploy your application to IPFS with this command:

 ```bash
   yarn deploy